distributeaid/shipment-tracker/docs/migrations.md

 }
 ```

-You can find more information about sequelize migrations [here](https://sequelize.org/master/manual/migrations.html).
+You can find more information about sequelize migration files [here](https://sequelize.org/master/manual/migrations.html#migration-skeleton).